-The word “soft” sometimes carries connotations of fragility, but when it’s paired with “skills,” the result is anything but weak.
-In fact, the U.S. Military coined the phrase “soft skills” more than 50 years ago to improve workflow and learning efficiency.
-Today, many experts advocate for the term “power skills” to replace “soft skills,” which can be a misnomer.
-And decades of research have proven time and again that the most effective leaders have highly developed soft skills.
+The word “soft” sometimes carries connotations of fragility, but when paired with “skills,” the result is anything but weak.
+In fact, the U.S. military coined the phrase “soft skills” more than 50 years ago as a way to identify qualities that are inherent to improved workflow and learning efficiency.
+Decades of research have proven the most effective leaders have highly developed soft skills — qualities like self-awareness, communication, influence, and learning agility — and therefore should not be overlooked.

-What Are “Soft Skills” and Why Are They Important?
+What Are “Soft Skills” and Why Are They Important for Leaders?

-“Soft skills” is a term often used to describe the characteristics needed to form strong connections with others — attributes like empathy, compassion, and authenticity.
+“Soft skills” is a term often used to describe the essential leadership qualities needed to form strong connections with others — like empathy, compassion, and authenticity.

-With challenges like the global COVID pandemic, widespread political and economic uncertainty, and the recent rise of remote and hybrid workforce models, soft skill development has become even more critical than ever, as interpersonal relationship-building and effective virtual communication are both required to build high-performing, geographically dispersed teams.
+With the continued rise of hybrid workforce models, as well as widespread political and economic uncertainty, soft skill development is more critical now than ever for leaders.
+Interpersonal relationship-building and effective virtual communication are both required to build high-performing, geographically dispersed teams.

-At CCL, we’ve discovered that organizations and leaders who prioritize the development of soft skills nurture groups and help co-create cultures that are more adaptive, inclusive, and impactful.
-By developing their own soft skills, modeling them to others, and providing opportunities for their team members to develop, leaders are not only able to build more effective teams, they’re also better able to retain, engage, and motivate employees.
+At CCL, we’ve found that organizations and leaders who prioritize soft skill development foster cultures that are adaptive, inclusive, and impactful.
+By cultivating their own soft skills, modeling them for others, and creating development opportunities for team members, leaders are not only able to build more effective teams, they’re also better able to retain, engage, and motivate employees.

-Soft skills are critical for all managers in supervisory roles, but each leader level benefits from specific, targeted soft skill development to maximize success.
-Read on for the essential skills your people need to drive engagement and performance across the organization.
+Soft skills are essential for people managers, and leaders at all levels benefit from specific, targeted soft skill development to maximize success.
+Read on for the essential skills needed to drive engagement and performance across the organization.

-The Soft Skills Required for All Leader Levels
+Essential Leadership Soft Skills for Every Leader Level

-Regardless of where a leader falls in your org chart, strong conversational and coaching skills are essential.
+Regardless of a leader’s role in the organizational chart, the soft skills required for holding coaching conversations are essential.
 Why?
-Because they lay the foundation upon which your organization can build a common leadership language.
-This fosters a coaching culture, where employees across the organization feel comfortable giving and receiving candid feedback, and supporting and stretching one another’s thinking.
+Because they lay the foundation for your organization to build a common leadership language.
+This shared language fosters and implements a coaching culture, where employees across the organization feel comfortable giving and receiving candid feedback, and encouraging each other’s growth.

-When all of your employees master the following 4 skills, your organization is well-positioned for more personalized or specific development interventions:
+When all of your employees master the following 4 skills, your organization is well-equipped for more tailored development opportunities:

 - Listening to understand